mkusaka/lazyfeed/README.md

 - 🔄 **Smart refresh** - Only fetches new content when the schedule indicates it's time
 - 🛡️ **Fallback mechanism** - Returns cached content if fetch fails
 - ⚡ **Fast response times** - Serves cached content instantly when fresh
+- 🎨 **Beautiful UI** - Interactive landing page with URL generator

+## Quick Start

+Visit the landing page at your deployed URL to use the interactive RSS feed URL generator with preset cron expressions.

 ## API Usage